 Biting midges are exceptionally tiny flies that are a nuisance to humans, pets, and other types of animals because of the fact that they have the ability to severely bite those that they come in contact.
-In addition to biting, the pestshave the capability to suck blood.
+In addition to biting, the pest has the capability to suck blood.
 This raises an immediate concern about their ability to transmit disease.

 The bite of biting midges nearly always immediately inflicts a burning-type sensation.
 In humans, the bite could incur a variety of reactions.
 Many may only experience a welt that is small and red in color; however, there are many people that could experience an allergic reaction to the bite.

 These insects typically feed on insects and other animals, but, not on humans.
-However, there are 4 species that have the reputation of biting humans and on feeding on the blood of animals that are considered to be mammals.
+However, there are 4 species that have the reputation of biting humans and feeding on the blood of animals that are considered to be mammals.
 Most of these detrimentally impact human health and the health of livestock animals.

-If you have an issue with biting midges in and/or around your home, you should consider seeking assistance from a professional pest control agency.
+If you have an issue with biting midges in and/or around your home, consider seeking assistance from a professional pest control agency.
 Not only will the company know the exact control application to use, but, they will do so in such a way that only the biting midges are detrimentally impacted – not any humans, pets, or livestock.
-Visit us today for more information: http://allpest-thoroughcheck.com/
+Call us today for more information.